epfl-lara/welder/doc/Tutorial.md

 // Theorem(true)
 ```

-What is interesting is that, we, as users of Welder, can not build values of type `Theorem` directly.
+What is interesting is that, we, as users of Welder, **can not build values of type `Theorem` directly**.
 Indeed, the constructor of `Theorem` is private and there is no way around that.
-The flip side is that when we get an actual theorem, we are guaranteed that the expression it contains has been proved to hold in the theory!
+The flip side is, when we get a theorem, we are guaranteed that the expression it contains has been proved to hold in the theory!

 ### Attempt ###

 The `Attempt[T]` data type represents either values of type `T`, or the reason of the failure to get such a value.
-The data type offers a monadic interface (`map` and `flatMap` functions) and behaves very similarly to `Option[T]`.
+The data type offers a monadic interface (i.e. `map` and `flatMap` functions) and behaves very similarly to `Option[T]`.

 Values of type `T` can be implicitly converted to `Attempt[T]`.
-The opposite is also true, values of type `Attempt[T]` will be converted to `T` is needed.
+The opposite is also true, values of type `Attempt[T]` will be converted to `T` as needed.
 This conversion will, however, throw an exception on failure cases.

 The method `Attempt.abort(message)` can used to abort an attempt.

 ### Combinators ###

-Since, as we have already discussed, we can not use the constructor of `Theorem` to obtain theorems, we must rely instead on the various functions provided by Welder.
-As there are many, we will note go through all of them here.
+Since, as we have already discussed, we can not use the constructor of `Theorem`, we must rely instead on the various functions provided by Welder to obtain theorems.
+As there are many such functions, we will not go through all of them now.

-However, one of them is so particularly useful that it is worth mentioning it now.
+However, one of them is so particularly useful that it is worth mentioning it here.
 Its name is `prove` and it can be used to feed expressions directly to the underlying SMT-solvers used by Inox.

 ```
 val expression = (E(BigInt(1)) + E(BigInt(1))) === E(BigInt(2))